wandering-nora/SV01Chronicles/README.md

 PROBE
 GET_POSITION
 ```
-mark on the build plate the probe's position and moving the nozzle over it
+mark on the build plate the probe's position and move the nozzle over it

 ```
 GET_POSITION